FherStk/AutoCheck/docs/tutorials/teacher.md

 ```

 ### Sequence
-A sequence node means a collection of other nodes, so children are allowed and also those can be repeated.
+A sequence node means that children are allowed and also those can be repeated.

-In the following example, `body` is a sequence because its children uses `-` before the node name, but each `run` node is a collection:
+In the following example, `body` is a sequence because its children uses `-` before the node name, but each `run` node is a mapping:
 ```
 body:
   - run: